prophesee-ai/prophesee-automotive-dataset-toolbox/README.md

 ### DISCLAIMER: New Dataset!

-To account for the new 1 Megapixel Dataset described in NeurIPS submission: "Learning to detect 1 Megapixel Event Camera", the format has slightly changed.
+To account for the new 1 Megapixel Dataset described in our recently accepted NeurIPS submission: "Learning to detect 1 Megapixel Event Camera", the format has slightly changed.
-Essentially 'ts' has been renamed 't' in events and box events, alongside 'confidence' is now `class_confidence`
+Essentially `ts` has been renamed `t` in events and box events, alongside `confidence` is now `class_confidence`

 If you install the [API from COCO](https://github.com/cocodataset/cocoapi) you can use the provided helper function in `metrics` to get mean average precision metrics.